andres-troiano/uplift-modeling/README.md

 ## 4. Propensity-Based Causal Estimates

-To further reduce potential bias from residual imbalances, we estimated the ATE using **propensity score methods**.
+To further reduce potential bias from residual imbalances, we estimated the ATE using propensity score methods.

 ### Methods